varavan/backend-test/application-java/README.md

 Java is not my main language, I  used java for small cloud solutions with AWS.
 I never used it as a web server so spring is somehow new to me.
 But I consider myself as a fanatic learning, with a SOLID knowleadge about software engineering so I am able to write for any enviorment, besides some time  to learn tricky points of a language.

+There are some API contracts broken because of the `router` configuration.Routes are:

+- /surveys
+- /survey?slug=$SLUG

 ## Tests